ayomidebajo/mobile-navbar/README.md

-This is a responsive navbar for desktop and mobile view.
+This is a responsive navbar component for desktop and mobile view.
-I built this using react
+I built this using react and sass